-The type of windows and doors you choose for your property plays an important role in aesthetics as well as functionality of your building.
+The type of windows and doors you choose for your property plays an important role in the aesthetics as well as functionality of your building.
 Whether you are an architect working on your latest design, a building industry professional, or a homeowner upgrading your space – you want to make an educated choice when it comes to windows and doors.

 In this article you will learn about the various pros and cons of today’s modern frame choices.
 Steel, which was quite popular in the past, has now made way for more modern variants, namely: wood, PVC, and aluminium.
-But which one is the best for your building project?
+Which one is the best for your building project?
 What are the key differences?
 What are the advantages and disadvantages of each type?
 Read on as we aim to help you make an informed choice.

 Wooden windows – a classic choice